asreview/cloud-usage/README.md

 - When the worker completes the command, it sends a message back to the `tasker-send.py`, so it can keep track of what was executed.
 - `tasker-send.py` will block the execution of further commands until `FILE` is completed.
 - Another possible command is `python split-file.py FILE`, which reads the `FILE` and creates three new files:
-  - `FILE.part1` contains every command before the first line containing the word `simulate`.
+  - `FILE.part1` contains every command with "mkdir" and "describe", and everything before the first `simulate` line.
   - `FILE.part2` contains every `simulate` line.
-  - `FILE.part3` contains all other lines.
+  - `FILE.part3` contains every other command.
 - The most basic workflow is to take the Makita `jobs.sh`, split it into three, run the first part directly with the tasker (to create folders), then send the second part with `tasker-send.py`, and finally send the third part as well.

 ## Installing locally